FAQ – US Climate Corps Fellows

 Climate Corps host organizations agree that they will:

-- Provide a fellow salary of at least $1,250 per week for 10-12 weeks and $2,500 for fellow travel and accommodations at the training and annual network event.
+- Provide a fellow salary of at least $1,250 per week for 8-12 weeks and, if applicable, reimbursement for travel and accommodations for the annual network event.
 Salary will vary for our China program.

 - Provide a supportive high-level project sponsor and an accessible day-to-day manager